Nvirs/TyperX/README.md

 5. **Results:**
    At the end of the test, your WPM and accuracy are calculated and displayed.

+   ## avalonia ui

+avalonia ui is a modern, cross-platform ui framework for .NET, inspired by wpf.
+Highly responsive desktop, mobile, and web applications using xaml-based design.

+- **cross-platform support:**
+  runs on windows, macos, and linux.

+- **modern architecture:**
+  built around the mvvm design pattern, separating business logic from the user interface.

+- **customizable & themable:**
+  offers flexible styling options to create unique user experiences.

+- **open source:**
+  maintained by a vibrant community with active development and support.

 ## Installation & Usage

 1. **Clone the Repository:**